gars50/Galons.ca/README.md

 ## Timeline
 - 2023-12-14 - 15:30
   - About 90% sure the motherboard has stopped working correctly.
+10% it's the CPU.
 Have to decide on next actions.
 - 2023-12-14 - 11:00
   - Published this website.
 - 2023-12-14 - 10:30